mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 ## Final notes / Conclusion <a name="review"></a>

-The OpenShift cluster can be installed successfully in existing VPC which has subnets in the Local Zones when the tags has been set correctly.
+The OpenShift cluster can be installed successfully in existing VPC which has subnets in the Local Zones when the tags have been set correctly.
 So new Machines Sets can be added to any new location.

 It was not found any technical blocker to install OpenShift cluster in existing VPC which has subnets in AWS Local Zones, although there is a sort of configuration to be asserted to avoid issues on the default router and ELB Operator.

 As described on the steps section, the setup created one Machine Set setting it to unscheduled, creating the node-role.kubernetes.io/edge=’’.
 The suggestion to create a custom MachineSet named “edge” was to keep easy the management of resources operating in the Local Zones, which is in general more expensive than the parent zone (the costs are almost 20%).
 This is a design pattern, the label topology.kubernetes.io/zone can be mixed with taint rules when operating in many locations.

-The installation process runs correctly as Day-0 Operation, the only limitation we have found when installing was the ingress controller trying to discover all the public subnets on the VPC to create the service for default router.
-The workaround was provided by **tagging** the Local Zone subnets with `kubernetes.io/cluster/unmanaged=true` to avoid the [Subnets Auto Discovery](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/deploy/subnet_discovery/) include the Local Zone Subnets into the default router.
+The installation process runs correctly as Day-0 Operation, the only limitation we have found when installing was the ingress controller trying to discover all the public subnets on the VPC to create the service for the default router.
+The workaround was provided by **tagging** the Local Zone subnets with `kubernetes.io/cluster/unmanaged=true` to avoid the [Subnets Auto Discovery](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/deploy/subnet_discovery/) including the Local Zone Subnets into the default router.

-Additionally, on when installing the ALB Operator in Day 2 (available on 4.11), the operator requires the cluster tag `kubernetes.io/cluster/<infraID>=.*` to run successfully, althrough the installer does not requires it when installing a cluster in existing VPC[1].
+Additionally, when installing the ALB Operator in Day 2 (available on 4.11), the operator requires the cluster tag `kubernetes.io/cluster/<infraID>=.*` to run successfully, although the installer does not require it when installing a cluster in existing VPC[1].
 The steps to use ALB on services deployed in Local Zones exploring the low-latency feature are not covered in this document, an experiment creating the operator from source can be found [here](https://github.com/openshift/aws-load-balancer-operator#aws-load-balancer-operator).

 Resources produced: